zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    ping 192.0.2.1
    ping6 2001:db8::1

-For example, using netcat ("nc") utility, connecting using UDP:
+You can use the netcat ("nc") utility, connecting using UDP:

 .. code-block:: console